KariHab/Content_Aggregator/README.md

     * bs4 (BeautifulSoup) - Package Install: pip install bs4

 * Clone this repo on your machine
-* Type 'python extract.py main.py scrape.py' in your terminal
+* Run the bash script './NYT.sh' in your terminal
 * Read & Enjoy!